typestyle/typestyle.github.io/src/docs/server.md

 Sever side rendering + static page generations is supported with a super easy function.
+It may not be a feature you need so you can safely skip reading this section.

 ## `css`
 It allows you to get the styles as CSS which you can return as a part of your server response. e.g.